 The Team and What We Do (Table 1)

 Endobronchial ultrasonography (EBUS) is used not only to evaluate mediastinal or hilar malignant lesions but also to evaluate whether the biopsy devices can be directed to the peripheral lung lesions.
-One-hundred seventy six cases of EBUS-TBNA (EBUS-trans bronchial needle aspiration) were performed as a less invasive procedure to improve the diagnosis for patients with mediastinal or hilar lymph node swelling.
-The EBUS-GS (guide sheath) method was performed in most of the peripheral pulmonary lesions.
+Two hundred and ninety-eight cases of EBUS-TBNA (EBUS-trans bronchial needle aspiration) were performed as a less invasive procedure to improve diagnosis for patients with mediastinal or hilar lymph node swelling.
+Transbronchial biopsy with virtual navigation was performed in most of the peripheral pulmonary lesions.

-Endobronchial stenosis patients were treated with airway stent placement, photodynamic therapy and endobronchial electrocautery ablation.
-Medical thoracoscopy under local anesthesia in the operation suite was performed with unknown pleural effusion or a pleural tumor.
+Endobronchial stenosis patients were treated with airway stent placement, debulking with a cryoprobe and/or endobronchial electrocautery ablation.
+Medical thorachoscopy under local anesthesia in the endoscopic examination room were performed with unknown pleural effusion or pleural tumors.

-A flexible bronchoscope was developed for the first time in the world in this hospital.
-There are many resident and overseas doctors wishing to train at our hospital.
-I was given the opportunity of writing papers and conference presentations for many residents.
+A flexible bronchoscope was developed for the first time in the world in this institution.
+These are many residents and overseas doctors wishing to train at our division.
+We were given the opportunity of writing papers and conference presentations for many residents.
 Overseas training doctors came from many countries.

 Development of a new diagnostic method with a compact electron microscope and a multicenter clinical trial for evaluation of photodynamic therapy for peripheral lung cancer are expected to be carried out.
 We are also planning a study for utility of radiomics as a tool for diagnosis and as a criterion for management of peripheral lung nodules.